 Q: I thought renter's insurance was a part of my BAH paid to Lincoln?

-A: In 2015, the DoD eliminated the renters insurance component from the Basic Allowance for Housing (BAH) program.
-Lincoln Military Housing (LMH) continued to provide renters insurance even though the money was no longer being funded by the BAH.
+A: In 2015, the DoD eliminated the renter's insurance component from the Basic Allowance for Housing (BAH) program.
+LMH continued to provide renters insurance even though it was no longer funded with BAH.

-Q: If I acquire my own personal property insurance, do I need to notify Lincoln Military Housing?
+Q: If I acquire property insurance, do I need to notify LMH?

-A: Although it is not a requirement, we do appreciate notification of your policy so that we can provide assistance in the event of an emergency.
+A: Although it is not a requirement, we do appreciate your policy notification to assist in the event of an emergency.

 Q: What is the advantage of Renter's Insurance?

-A: Renters insurance gives you personal legal liability coverage and medical payments to others who are accidentally injured while in your home or apartment or elsewhere if the injuries are caused by your actions.
+A: Renters insurance gives you personal legal liability coverage and medical payments to others who are accidentally injured while in your home or apartment or elsewhere if your actions cause the injuries.
 And, if you are forced to live elsewhere because of damage to your residence due to a covered loss, renters insurance covers additional living expenses.

 Q: Why is LMH no longer funding renter's insurance?

 A: In 2015, the DoD eliminated the renter's insurance component from the Basic Allowance for Housing (BAH) program.
 Lincoln Military Housing elected to continue coverage at no cost to its residents despite the decrease in BAH from the DoD and the notice from the Navy removing the requirement from the program.
-After reviewing the policy coverage, it was determined that our residents would be better served with a policy provided by a third party company of their choosing and LMH will discontinue coverage, which is also consistent with the local rental markets who do not bundle renters insurance in their leases.
-While there will be some leases remaining with property contents coverage, those residents that are impacted were provided with notification on July 30th, 2020 of the cancellation.
-Residents have always been encouraged to obtain their own renter's insurance policy to ensure coverage of all personal property.
+After reviewing the policy coverage, it was determined that our residents would be better served with a policy provided by a third-party company of their choosing.
+LMH will discontinue coverage, which is consistent with the local rental markets that do not bundle renters insurance in their leases.
+While some leases remain with property contents coverage, those residents that are impacted were provided with notification on July 30, 2020, of the cancellation.
+Residents have always been encouraged to obtain their own renter's insurance policy to ensure all personal property coverage.

-Q: What impact will removal of renters insurance have on Basic Allowance for Housing rates?
+Q: What impact will the removal of renters insurance have on Basic Allowance for Housing rates?